urishitapandita/Movies-website/README.md

 # Movies-website
 > A movie website built using HTML,CSS and JavaScript.
 > Here you can watch free online movies and trailers.

-## Tools Used 🛠️
-* VS Code
-* HTML5,CSS3 and JavaScript
-* API

 # Screenshots